 Barcelona sack coach Xavi after trophyless season

-Barcelona sacked coach Xavi Hernandez on Friday after the Catalan giants failed to win a trophy this season.
+Barcelona sacked coach Xavi Hernandez on Friday after the Catalan giants failed to win a trophy this season but just weeks since he and club president Joan Laporta agreed he would stay in the post.

 Xavi will take charge of the team's final La Liga match on Sunday at Sevilla before departing.